-These Black Bean Burgers get some of the the highest reviews and best feedback.
+These vegan Black Bean Burgers get some of the the highest reviews and best feedback.
 People love that the patties are firm and can even be cooked on the grill without falling through.

 I just made these burgers for the first time.
 They hold together wonderfully without having tweak the recipe!
 My husband loved the southwestern favors in the burgers.
 We give these an A plus!”–Deborah